adres433/toolExchange/readme.md

 ### DESCRIPTION EN

-App writed for Yamazaki Mazak CEPL.
+App is written for concrete company - so each registered marks of this company are covered cheerful cloud.

 App for exchange service tools between service enginners on whole country.
 Service enginners have some tools in equip, tools which are in personal and special tools which are only two or one pices for the whole country and they have to send these between self.